kiaram2249/sep10-freedom-project/blog/entry03.md

   * This technology is a handcuff that analyzes people once they get handcuffs and it will show the cops the data about that person.
     * It will show the data to the cops, so that they can know their information.
 The cops would give this information to the criminologist and the workers.

+### Engineering Design Process

+Since I am done with step 2 (reseaching) I have to start thinking about brainstorming.
+Now I am starting to go into step 3 (brainstorming).
+I have to brainstorm what I want my website to have as its contents, I have to think what I want my